The Center of Excellence for UAS Research, Education, and Training

 instrument single engine land.

-Director of Contract Training for the UND Aerospace Foundation managing ICAO Air
+is also the Director of Contract Training for the UND Aerospace Foundation managing ICAO Air Traffic Control

-From 1989-1992, he was a neuropsychology postdoctoral fellow in both the psychology
+he was a neuropsychology postdoctoral fellow in both the psychology department and the

-department and the Alzheimer’s Disease Research Center at Washington University
+Alzheimer’s Disease Research Center at Washington University in St. Louis.

 Since 1992, he has been a member of the psychology department and risen through